English Literature

 PROGRESSION ONTO YEAR 2

-Progression to the second year of this A Level course will be dependent on having made satisfactory progress in the first year of the course, including achieving at least an E grade in a formal late spring assessment, as well as the maintenance of a good level of attendance and commitment throughout the year.
+Progression to the second year of the A Level depends on satisfactory progress in the first year, including achieving at least an E grade in the Year One formal assessment and maintaining good attendance and commitment.

 FINAL ASSESSMENT AT END OF YEAR 2

-Three written examination papers taken at the end of the second year and a piece of non-examined assessment.
+Three written examination papers taken at the end of the second year (80%) and the non‑examined assessment (20%).

-Paper 3: (30%) Poetry: two essay questions.
-One essay involves a comparison of the poem from the Anthology with an unseen poem.
+Paper 3: (30%) Two essays on poetry, including a comparison with an unseen poem.

 MINIMUM ENTRY CRITERIA